top of page

 Real reasons from trichologists and what you can do about it.

 Have you been noticing a lot more hair loss in the shower?
 Is your ponytail feeling much skinnier?
 If you've found this article, you're probably looking for answers on what could be causing your hair thinning and how to stop it.
-From stress to hormones, there are a number of reasons why you could be experiencing unusual hair loss.
+From stress to hormones, there are many reasons you might be experiencing unusual hair loss.

 A woman holding a pink hair brush in front of her with her other hand out showing hair loss

 First off, you're not alone.
-An estimated 50% of woman will experience significant hair loss at some point in their lives.
+An estimated 50% of women will experience significant hair loss at some point in their lives.
 But don't panic!
-Hair thinning is certainly frustrating, emotional, and can affect your confidence.
+Hair thinning is frustrating and can impact your confidence.
 We're here to help.

-We're sharing the latest information from trichologist Sofia Baig of Gielly Green to answer all of your hair loss and hair health questions, giving you the information you need.
-We're going to identify the most common reasons for hair loss, answer your FAQs, share the products and ingredients that work and so much more.
+We're sharing the latest information from trichologist Sofia Baig of Gielly Green to answer all of your hair loss and hair health questions.
+We aim to identify the most common reasons for hair loss, address your FAQs, share effective products and ingredients that work, and much more.

-Many of us will experience hair loss at some point.
-This is really not so surprising when you think about all the factors that cause it in the first place.
-Our hair grows in a four step cycle.
-It grows, it rests, it falls, and then it regenerates.
-This process can be easily upset—especially since there are a number of genes and hormones involved.
-Let's look with a trichologist at the most common reasons for hair loss.
+Many people will experience hair loss at some point.
+This is not surprising considering all the factors that contribute to it.
+Our hair grows in a four-step cycle.
+It grows, rests, falls, and then regenerates.
+This process can be easily disrupted—especially since numerous genes and hormones play a role.

 A Trichologist Explains the Reasons Behind Hair Loss

-A trichologist is a hair and scalp expert who takes a holistic approach to hair loss, considering your health history, lifestyle, genetics, and environment.
-We're sharing information from a trichologist on the most common reasons for hair loss and hair thinning.
-If you find that nothing jumps out to you as an obvious reason, or if you're suffering from heavy hair loss, we definitely suggest making an appointment with a dermatologist or trichologist.
+A trichologist is a hair and scalp expert who takes a holistic approach to hair loss.
+This involves looking into your health history, lifestyle, genetics, and environment.
+We'll explore some common reasons for hair loss and hair thinning next.

-Whether sudden, like a traumatic event, or ongoing anxiety, stress can slow down the hair cycle.
-When you're stressed your body makes a hormone called cortisol.
-Cortisol can disrupt the normal hair growth cycle and prematurely push the growth cycle from the growth phase to the resting or even the shedding phase.
+Stress can significantly impact your hair growth cycle.
+Both sudden traumatic events and ongoing anxiety can cause issues.
+When stressed, your body produces a hormone called cortisol.
+High cortisol levels can disrupt the normal hair growth cycle and prematurely push hair from the growth phase to the resting or shedding phase.

-This condition is called telogen effluvium, and it's one of the most common conditions that cause rapid hair loss.
-There is rapid and heavy hair thinning a few months after the stressful period.
-It mainly affects the top of the head.
+This condition is known as telogen effluvium.
+It often leads to rapid and heavy hair thinning a few months after a stressful period.
+This issue mainly affects the scalp's top area.

-Foods that are included in a healthy diete including fish, eggs, nuts, dairy, and fruit
+Foods that are included in a healthy diet including fish, eggs, nuts, dairy, and fruit

-Hormonal changes can definitely impact your hair, and some women are more sensitive to these shifts than others.
-Hormones are a big factor in the hair cycle.
-This can include starting or changing birth control, menopause, pregnancy, and post pregnancy because of changes in estrogen and progesterone levels.
+Hormonal fluctuations can significantly affect hair health.
+Some women are more sensitive to hormonal shifts than others.
+Conditions such as starting or changing birth control, menopause, and pregnancy can all impact estrogen and progesterone levels.

-Thyroid imbalances (both hypothyroidism and hyperthyroidism) can also mess with your hair growth cycle.
+Thyroid imbalances can also disrupt hair growth.
 The thyroid produces hormones that control many body functions, including metabolism and hair growth.

 Frequently Asked Questions About Hair Loss and Hair Thinning